-School or Division School of Arts, Humanities, and Social Sciences Program or Certificate Fine arts Proposed by (faculty only) Dana Roes Presenter (faculty only) Dana Roes poove must be present at the Curriculum Committee meeting or old or Division and must be submitted for a later date.
-Submission date 9/12/2018 Course prefix, number, and title DIG 2118C Digital Graphic Design ol of the Curriculum Committee and the Interim Provost for all of a proposal is reflected on the completed and signed Do Not Approve Curriculum Committee Chair Signature Date ☐ Approve ☐ Do Not Approve Interim Provost for Academic Affairs Signa ature Date by the Office of Accountability & Effectiveness.
-Reviewed Office of Accountability & Effectiveness Signature ianature Date Office of Accountability & Effective less sig וקווטנטוכ בעונכ
+School or Division School of Arts, Humanities, and Social Sciences Program or Certificate Fine arts Proposed by (faculty only) Dana Roes Presenter (faculty only) Dana Roes Note that the presenter (faculty) listed abo ove must be presen t at the Curriculum Committee meeting or the proposal will be returned to the Schoo ol or Division and m ust be submitted for a later date.
+Submission date 9/12/2018 Course prefix, number, and title DIG 2118C Digital Graphic Design All Curriculum proposals require approval Academic Affairs.
+Final approval or denial proposal.
+Curriculum Committee Chair Signature Interim Provost for Academic Affairs Signa iture Date All Curriculum proposals require review by the Office of Accountability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sig gnature Date